matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 ## Results

-It will write to `output.csv` file in format making futher processing easy.
+It will write to `output.csv` file in format making further processing easy.
 It will also show in the stdout very basic statistics collected during run.

 # changesets-latest file